 Meghan Marks CVT Meghan is a veteran of the UP200 and has spent the past 14 years with sled dogs.
 She is amazed at the changes over the years!
 Meghan truly loves her sled dog family, and each season she looks forward to helping the mushers and dogs cross the finish line safely.
 The is excited for this year’s race and the next 14 years to come!

-Kris Ausland-Saari, CVT Kris has been involved with sled dog racing since 2009, and this will be her 2nd year as a member of the UP200/Midnight run Veterinary Team.
+Kris Ausland, CVT Kris has been involved with sled dog racing since 2009, and this will be her 4th year as a member of the UP200/Midnight run Veterinary Team.
 She holds an Associate of Veterinary Technology degree and a Bachelor of Science Degree from the University of Minnesota, Duluth.
 Kris is an Iraqi Freedom Veteran and retired from the Minnesota Air National Guard after serving for 21 years.
 Her Veterinary experience includes shelter medicine, working on a mobile surgical unit, emergency medicine, small animal practice, as well as rural area veterinary trips to help the less fortunate.
-She has worked the UP200/Midnight Run and Gichigami Express sled dog races.
-Kris lives in Esko,Minnesota with her husband, two teen-age daughters, 3 horses, 4 dogs, 4 cats and a ferret.
-In her spare time, she loves to compete in endurance/competitive riding with her horses, camping, trap shooting, golf and watching her daughters compete in hockey and soccer.
+Kris works as a Certified Veterinary Technician at the Duluth Veterinary Hospital.
+Her race experience includes the UP200/Midnight Run , John Beargrease Sleddog Marathon, CopperDog 150, Apostle Islands, and Gichigami Express sled dog races.
+She has also run teams in the Ely WolfTrack Classic and the Mid-Minnesota races.
+Kris lives in Esko,Minnesota with her two teen-age daughters, a horse, 1 dog, 3 cats and a ferret.

 Gabrielle Radford, CVT has been a CVT for 11 years.
 She teaches veterinary technology at Globe University in Green Bay.
 This is her first time working with sled dogs but she has a vast amount of veterinary experience.
 Her veterinary medical experience includes working with the Military Working Dogs, shelter medicine, emergency medicine, surgery and anesthesiology, veterinary ophthalmology, and nutrition.
 She lives in Freedom, Wisconsin with her three year old daughter.
 In her spare time she is a foster parent and volunteers for a local spay/neuter clinic.